Mars probe heads for complex, self-guided descent to planet surface

 Curiosity, billed as the first full-fledged analytical laboratory on wheels ever sent to another world, is designed primarily to search for evidence that Mars may have once harbored conditions favorable to microbial life.

-NASA, facing deep budget cuts in its science program and struggling to regain prestige after the cancellation of its 30-year-old space shuttle program, has a lot riding on the landing.

-“The agency depends on something good here,” lead scientist for the Curiosity program, John Grotzinger, told Reuters.
-“Ninety-eight percent of that happens by just landing and proving you can do this technological tour de force successfully.”

-Climbing that hurdle begins as Curiosity, encased in a protective shell, pierces the Martian atmosphere at roughly 13,000 miles per hour, 17 times the speed of sound on Earth.
+Getting there remains a big hurdle.
+And the period of maximum danger begins as Curiosity, encased in a protective shell, pierces the Martian atmosphere at roughly 13,000 miles (20,921 km) per hour, 17 times the speed of sound on Earth.

 The lag in radio transmissions between the two planets means that by the time NASA engineers receive an atmospheric entry signal from Curiosity, the spacecraft will already have landed - either intact or in pieces.

-If all goes as planned, NASA’s team expects to receive another radio signal by just after 10:30 p.m.
+But if all goes as planned, NASA’s team expects to receive another radio signal by just after 10:30 p.m.
 Pacific time (1:30 a.m.
-EDT Monday/0530 GMT Monday), confirming that Curiosity has touched down safely in its target zone near the foot of a towering mountain on the floor of a vast impact crater named Gale Crater.
+EDT on Monday/0530 GMT on Monday), confirming that Curiosity has touched down safely in its target zone near the foot of a towering mountain on the floor of a vast impact crater named Gale Crater.

 ‘IT LOOKS A LITTLE CRAZY’

-If no landing signal comes, it could take hours or days for scientists to learn if radio communications with the rover were merely disrupted or that it crashed or burned up during descent.
+If no landing signal comes, it could take hours or days for scientists to learn whether radio communications with the rover were merely disrupted or that it crashed or burned up during descent.

 Mission directors said they were confident the rather unorthodox landing sequence devised for Curiosity will succeed.